Mystical2090/polo/about.md

 # Pole

-Pole is a Mod menu for Geometry Dash made by Mystical and Gtxripmxt!
+# Polo is a Mod menu for Geometry Dash made by Mystical and Gtxripmxt!

-# Features
+## Features
 - Noclip
 - Speedhack
 - And many more!
 (20+)

-# Credits
+## Credits

-## This wouldnt with been possible without:
+### This wouldnt with been possible without:

 - speedyfriend67
 - Gtxripmxt